MaddieM4/longjobs/README.md

     USAGE:
       longjobs                        # Print a list of running jobs longjobs -h                     # Show this message
-      longjobs -p 4598 name           # Add a pid watch with label 'name' longjobs -g nix-build nix       # Add a pgrep watch for 'nix-build' processes longjobs -c                     # Clear all watches
+      longjobs -p name 4567           # Add a pid watch with a name longjobs -g nix-build nix       # Add a pgrep watch for 'nix-build' processes longjobs -c                     # Clear all watches
       longjobs -o                     # Print with one-line output